sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.2.03 (04 July 2024) =
+Update - Added the option to hide the new login path on redirects Update - Hide login.php path together with wp-login.php path from being redirect to the new login Update - File permissions check in Security Check to check htaccess and login paths Fixed - Small bugs

 = 5.2.02 (19 June 2024) =
-Update - Added more path in Frontend Test to make sure the settings are okay before confirmation Update - Firewall message on blocking process when loading on WP initialization Update - Compatibility with Wordfence to prevent rewrite rules update on security scan Update - language translation and typos
+Update - Added more path in Frontend Test to make sure the settings are okay before confirmation Update - Firewall message on blocking process when loading on WP initialization Update - Compatibility with Wordfence to prevent rewrite rules update on security scan Update - Language translation and typos fixed
 Update - Disable click and keys to work without jQuery Update - Added the option to immediately block a wrong username in Brute Force Update - Sub-option layouts
-Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs Fixed - Small bugs
+Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs

 = 5.2.01 (04 June 2024) =